nompute/node-mysql-pool/Readme.md

 for [node.js](http://nodejs.org/) on top of Felix Geisendörfer's great MySQL client [node-mysql](https://github.com/felixge/node-mysql).

-Using a connection pool instead of a single connection should render a markable speed-up, when you have may short living connections, e.g. with message board applications.
+Using a connection pool instead of a single connection should render a remarkable speed-up, when you have many short living connections, e.g. with message board applications.

 ## Current status